 7. Don’t Let Them Stick Their Head Out the Window

-8. Have Lots of Water on Hand
+8. Have Plenty of Water on Hand

-9. Protect your Car
+9. Protect Your Car

-10. Ask your Vet for Medicine
+10. Ask Your Vet for Medicine

 Featured Image Credit: Emerson Peters, Unsplash